AxisCommunications/docker-acap/README.md

 ## Building the application

-Docker can be used to build the application and output the eap-file:
+Docker can be used to build the application and output the EAP file:

 ```sh
 docker buildx build --file Dockerfile --build-arg ARCH=<ARCH> --output <build-folder> .
 ```

 where `<build-folder>` is the path to an output folder on your machine, eg. `build`.
 This will be created for you if not already existing.
-Once the build has completed the eap-file can be found in the `<build-folder>`.
+Once the build has completed the EAP file can be found in the `<build-folder>`.

 ## Contributing